TietoEVRY-CIO-Digital-channels/tieto_styles/README.md

 ## Watch
 (@TODO: refactor this section, need more info from Liisa/Eriks - what is this "Watch"?
 Elaborate please.)

 Check the gulpfile for tasks that can be run to automate watch.
-With these instructions, local changes will not always be visible without restart.
-[Liisa can fill this in]
+With these instructions, local changes will not always be visible without restart. [@TODO Liisa can fill this in]

 (@TODO: shouldn't this following text be elsewhere in the readme?
 In different section...)
 Use this to regenerate the styleguide if needed (it doesn't start watch):